carteeeltheboss/complexo/README.md

 Special thanks to the following resources and inspirations that played a significant role in the project's design and development:

-- Regex: where if you had a problem and tried to use it, you get 2 problems
+- Regex: where if you had a problem and tried to use it, you have then 2 problems
-- (not chatgpt at all)): For helping in debugging and bug tracability.
+- (not chatgpt at all): For helping in debugging and bug tracability.
 - [Contributors]: For their valuable contributions, whether it be through code, suggestions, or testing.